CalumRaine/Synth/README.md

 Or download this repository and open `index.html` in a browser window.

-Or download this repository host it locally: `python -m http.server` and then open `localhost:8000` in your favourite browser.
+Or download this repository and host it locally: `python -m http.server` and then open `localhost:8000` in your favourite browser.

 (Currently only tested in Google Chrome on laptop and Android).